Rungsted: History

 The name Rungsted is first recorded in 1346 in the form Runæstigh.
 The name may be derived from Old Danish runi meaning and sti 'svinesti', later changed to sted.
 Alternatively the first part of the name may refer to the small waves that are characteristic of the Øresund.

 Rungsted's inn, Rungsted Kro, is first mentioned in the beginning of the 16th century but it is probably much older.
 The inn moved in 1803, and the buildings were renamed Rungstedlund.

 Marina

-Rungsted Marina has room for approximately 800 boats.
-It is home to many restaurants, including a MASH steakhouse and a Sticks'n'Sushi.
+Rungsted Harbour, which faces the Øresund Strait, accommodates approximately 800 boats and is one of the main recreational focal points of the neighborhood.
+It has a visitors' jetty, a tourist information office, and a range of shops, restaurants and cafés.
+The harbour is adjacent to Rungsted Badestrand beach and attracts around 1.5 million visitors annually.

 Sport

+Rungsted is home to two prominent sports clubs sharing facilities at Hørsholm-Usserød Idrætspark on Stadion Allé.
+The football club Hørsholm-Usserød IK (HUI), founded in 1962, is one of the larger amateur clubs in Denmark and competes in the Danish 3rd Division, the fourth tier of Danish football, having reached that level for the first time in 2025.
+The club is noted for its youth development programme and is the childhood club of Danish international Rasmus Højlund.

-The neighborhood has many sports facilities and venues, and the ice hockey club Rungsted IK is housed in Rungsted Skøjtehal.
+The ice hockey club Rungsted IK plays at Rungsted Skøjtehal.

 Transport

-Rungsted also has a train station - Rungsted Kyst railway station.
+Rungsted is served by Rungsted Kyst railway station, which opened in 1897 as part of the Coast Line (Kystbanen) between Copenhagen and Helsingør.
+The station is operated by Danish State Railways (DSB) and is one of 14 stops on the Coast Line, one of the busiest railway lines in Denmark.
+A signed walking route connects the station directly to the Karen Blixen Museum through the bird sanctuary at Rungstedlund.